websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/tuning-messaging-performance.md

 * Messages sent here are directly delivered to message listeners.
 * The thread sending the message also delivers the message to all message listeners.

-You can sending messages different ways using the applicable destination types.
+You can send messages in different ways using the applicable destination types.

 **Destination Type Compatibility**

-This table shows destination type's compatbility with [asynchronous messaging](./using-asynchronous-messaging.md), [default synchronous messaging](./using-default-synchronous-messaging.md), and [direct synchronous messaging](./using-direct-synchronous-messaging.md).
+Below is each destination type's compatibility with [asynchronous messaging](./using-asynchronous-messaging.md), [default synchronous messaging](./using-default-synchronous-messaging.md), and [direct synchronous messaging](./using-direct-synchronous-messaging.md).

 | Destination Type | Asynchronous Messaging | Default Synchronous Messaging | Direct Synchronous Messaging |
 | :---| :--- | :---- | :--- |